The Wedding and the War — Modern Paraphrase | fresh.bible

 Then John saw the beast and the kings of the earth with their armies assembled for war against the rider on the white horse.
 Every empire.
 Every power.
 All of them gathered to fight.
 And here's how the battle went:

 The beast was captured.
-The false — the one who had performed signs and deceived people into taking the and worshiping the beast's image — was captured alongside it.
-These two were thrown alive into the lake of fire that burns with sulfur.
-The rest were struck down by the sword from the rider's mouth.
+The false — the one who had performed signs and deceived people into taking the mark and worshiping the beast's image — was captured alongside it.
+These two were thrown alive into the lake of that burns with sulfur.
+The were struck down by the sword from the rider's mouth.
 And the birds consumed what was left.

 There's no dramatic battle sequence.
 No back-and-forth.
 No suspense about the outcome.
 The forces that had terrorized the earth, deceived the nations, and persecuted God's people for generations — taken out in two sentences.
 That's not an oversight in the storytelling.
 That's the point.
 The opposition that looked invincible from the ground looked like nothing from perspective.